Extension theorems for reductive group schemes

 The identity components of the reduced geometric fibres of $\rho$ are trivial groups, cf. Proposition 2.5.2 (a) or (b).
 Thus $\rho$ is a quasi-finite morphism.
-From Zariski Main Theorem (see [Gr1, Thm.
-(8.12.6)]) we get that $E$ is an open subscheme of $E^\prime$.
-But from Proposition 2.5.2 (b) we get that the morphism $E\to E^\prime$ satisfies the valuative criterion of properness with respect to discrete valuation rings whose fields of fractions are $K$.
-As each local ring of $E^\prime$ is dominated by a discrete valuation ring of $K$, we get that the morphism $E\to E^\prime$ is surjective.
-Thus the open, surjective morphism $E\to E^\prime$ is an isomorphism.
-Thus $\rho$ is finite i.e., (a) holds.
+From Zariski Main Theorem (see [G1, Thm.
+(8.12.6)]) we get that $H$ is an open subscheme of $H^\prime$.
+But from Proposition 2.5.2 (b) we get that the morphism $H\to H^\prime$ satisfies the valuative criterion of properness with respect to discrete valuation rings which contain $R$.
+As each local ring of $H^\prime$ is dominated by such a discrete valuation ring, we get that the morphism $H\to H^\prime$ is surjective.
+Therefore the open, surjective morphism $H\to H^\prime$ is an isomorphism.
+Thus $\rho$ is finite i.e., (b) holds.

-We prove (b).
-The pull back of $\rho$ via a dominant morphism $\Spec(V)\to Y$, with $V$ a discrete valuation ring, is a closed embedding (cf. Proposition 2.5.2 (c)).
+We prove (c).
+The pull back of the homomorphism $\rho:H\to G$ via each dominant morphism $\Spec V\to Y$, with $V$ a discrete valuation ring, is a closed embedding (cf. Proposition 2.5.2 (c)).
 This implies that the fibres of $\rho$ are closed embeddings.
-Thus $q$ is a closed embedding, cf. Theorem 2.5.\endproof
+Thus the homomorphism $\rho$ is a closed embedding, cf. Theorem 2.5.\endproof

-We have the following refinement of [Va1, Lemma 3.1.6].
+We have the following refinement of [V1, Lemma 3.1.6].

 {\bf 5.2.
-Proposition.} {\it Let $Y=\Spec(A)$ be a reduced, affine scheme.
+Proposition.} {\it Let $G$ be a reductive group scheme over a reduced, affine scheme $Y=\Spec A$.
 Let $K$ be a localization of $A$.
-Let $m$, $s\in\dbN^*$.
-For $j\in\{1,\ldots,s\}$ let $G_{jK}$ be a reductive, closed subgroup scheme of $GL_{mK}$.
-We assume that the group subschemes $G_{jK}$'s commute among themselves and that one of the following two things holds:
+Let $s\in\dbN^*$.
+For $j\in\{1,\ldots,s\}$ let $G_{j,K}$ be a reductive, closed subgroup scheme of $G_K$.
+We assume that the group subschemes $G_{j,K}$'s commute among themselves and that one of the following two conditions holds:

-{\bf (i)} either the direct sum $\oplus_{j=1}^s \Lie(G_{jK})$ is a Lie subalgebra of $\Lie(GL_{mK})$, or
+{\bf (i)} either the direct sum $\oplus_{j=1}^s \Lie(G_{j,K})$ is a Lie subalgebra of $\Lie(G_K)$, or

-{\bf (ii)} $s=2$, $G_{1K}$ is a torus, and $G_{2K}$ is a semisimple group scheme.
+{\bf (ii)} $s=2$, $G_{1,K}$ is a torus, and $G_{2,K}$ is a semisimple group scheme.

-Then the closed subgroup scheme $G_{0K}$ of $GL_{mK}$ generated by $G_{jK}$'s exists and is reductive.
+Then the closed subgroup scheme $G_{0,K}$ of $G_K$ generated by $G_{j,K}$'s exists and is reductive.
 Moreover, we have: